 SPECIAL CIRCUMSTANCES: Swaziland does not have any unusual customs/currency regulations or any visa registration requirements.
 It is illegal to photograph Swaziland’s government buildings, members of the Swazi armed forces, royal residences, and official ceremonies without prior permission from government authorities.
 Additional laws related to sedition against the monarchy are also enforceable in Swaziland.

-LGBT RIGHTS: While colonial-era legislation against sodomy remains on the books, it has not been used to arrest gay men or lesbians.
+LGBT RIGHTS: While colonial-era legislation against sodomy remains on the books, it has not been used as a cause for arrest.
 Societal discrimination against LGBT persons is prevalent, and LGBT persons generally conceal their sexual orientation and gender identity.
-Gay men and lesbians who are open about their sexual orientation and relationships face censure and exclusion from the chiefdom-based patronage system, which could result in eviction from one’s home.
-Chiefs, pastors, and members of government criticized same-sex sexual conduct as neither Swazi nor Christian.
+Members of the LGBT community who are open about their sexual orientation and relationships face censure and exclusion from the chiefdom-based patronage system, which could result in eviction from one’s home.
+Chiefs, pastors, and members of government criticize same-sex sexual conduct as neither Swazi nor Christian.
 LGBT advocacy organizations have had trouble registering with the government.
-It is difficult to determine the extent of employment discrimination based on sexual orientation because victims are not likely to come forward, and most gay men and lesbians are not open about their sexual orientation.
+It is difficult to determine the extent of employment discrimination based on sexual orientation because victims are not likely to come forward, and most LGBT persons are not open about their sexual orientation.
 For more detailed information about LGBT rights in Swaziland you may review the State Department’s annual Country Reports on Human Rights Practices.
 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 ACCESSIBILITY: While in Swaziland, individuals with disabilities may find accessibility and accommodation very different from what is found in the United States.
 Swaziland currently has no formal legislation mandating access to transportation, communication, and public buildings for persons with disabilities; however Mbabane City Council has recently adopted regulations mandating special access for persons with disabilities in new public buildings.